ProvableHQ/leo/documentation/leo_by_example/auction.md

 ## <a id="step0"></a> Step 0: Initializing the Auction

-The three parties we'll be emulating are as follows:
+The three parties we will be emulating are as follows:

 ```markdown
 Bidder 1 Private Key: